Can Progesterone Cause A False Positive Pregnancy Test? | Unraveling Truths

 For anyone experiencing confusion over their testing results—especially those undergoing fertility treatments—consulting with a doctor is essential for clarifying any misinterpretations arising from hormonal influences like elevated progesterone levels.

-Additionally, professionals may recommend blood tests that measure actual hormone levels rather than relying solely on urine tests at home.
+Professionals may recommend blood tests that measure actual hormone levels rather than relying solely on home urine tests.
 Blood tests provide more definitive answers regarding both hCG and progesterone levels and help determine true pregnancies versus hormonal fluctuations.

 Key Takeaways: Progesterone and False Positive Pregnancy Tests

-➤ Progesterone Levels: Elevated levels can mimic early pregnancy signs.
+Progesterone Levels: Elevated progesterone levels can mimic early pregnancy symptoms.

 Frequently Asked Questions: Can Progesterone Cause A False Positive Pregnancy Test?